Definitions and protocols

 Root planing was based upon the thought that the outer layer of root was diseased and needed to be removed and that gum disease was caused by sharp rough tartar.
 Recent research has shown that the tooth is not diseased but that bacteria that cause gum disease swarm all over the tooth surface especially under the gums in the fluid around the tooth.
 They precipitate the formation of the calculus.
 If you examine the calculus under a microscope it looks like a coral reef and is teeming with pathogenic organisms.
 If you kill the organisms with or without removal of the calculus the gums get healthy and the disease goes away.

 That said, the easiest way to remove all of the organisms is to gently go deep as we can into the gum collar and flush out the gum collar with a suitable antiseptic.
 Once the area is disinfected it is helpful to gently remove the calculus and try to not damage the root.
 If removal of the calculus would damage the root, then leave the calculus.
 This therapy should be a joint operation between the patient and the dentist/hygienist.
+Explore safe options for treating male health issues.
+Understand diagrams for better knowledge.
+Always consider medicine effects.
+Consult experts from piedmont health Salice for guidance.
+Prioritize health before using any treatment.
 The thorough disinfection with careful monitoring of the results with a microscope are the paramount considerations.

 Definition of irrigation: